 Master of Disguise: He can perfectly change his appearance to look like anything from a hot girl to a short old man.
 The only thing that remains the same is his voice, but he even changes the personality and tone of his voice to go with the appearance.

 Japanese deities who have pledged loyalty to Tokyo and Japan as a whole.
 They're patriots who protect the people and the country in their own way, even if it means they must antagonize the very humans they are trying to protect.
-During the interim 25 years, Tayama has gradually obtained the mediums for five of the seven deities, and are using them as his special enforcers.
+During the interim 25 years, Tayama has gradually obtained the mediums for five of the seven deities, and is using them as his special enforcers.
 Gets his hands on a sixth thanks to the Samurai.

 Anti-Villain: None of them are bad guys, but the ones working for Tayama don't have a choice since he enslaved them.